Course Leader/Co-Leader/Lecturer:

 At LSE:

-Lent Term 2023: Philosophy, Morals and Politics (UG & MA; half-term segment on political philosophy)
+Lent/Winter Terms 2023-4: Philosophy, Morals and Politics (UG & MA; one-term segment on political philosophy)

 At Warwick: